prashant-devkate/Dotnet-8-Notes/README.md

 4️⃣ **Migrations** → `dotnet ef migrations add Init` → `dotnet ef database update`.
 5️⃣ **CRUD Operations** → `Add()`, `Find()`, `Update()`, `Remove()`, `SaveChanges()`.
 6️⃣ **Eager vs Lazy Loading** → `.Include()` for eager, virtual props for lazy.

+## 26. Programming questions

+✅ Reverse a string without using built-in functions.
+✅ Find if a number is prime.
+✅ Count occurrences of a character in a string.
+✅ Swap two variables without a third variable.
+✅ Check if a string is a palindrome.